SmartMeshFoundation/Photon-Monitoring/Photon Monitoring Service.md

 This is exactly what our Photon Monitoring Service need to do.

 When Bob realizes that he's going to get off from network, he can delegate Photon Monitoring to update `BalanceProof` .
-Once Bob does disconnect from Photon, the SM node will update `BalanceProof` on behalf of Bob to retrieve the deserved token from the channel.
+Once Bob does disconnect from Photon, the PM node will update `BalanceProof` on behalf of Bob to retrieve the deserved token from the channel.

 There are other cases,such as, a channel participant is a fraudulent actor and attempts to steal tokens from this channel.
 If he unlocks a abandon transfer which he has declared to dispose, then Our Photon provides `punish` feature to prevent this case to happen and fraudulent actors will be punished.
 The Photon Monitoring also provides`punish` services.Latter we will give you an invidual showcase for this.